KINGSTON, Jamaica -- Jamaicans know how to party.

-The atmosphere at the U.S. team's World Cup qualifier against the Reggae Boyz felt more like a reggae concert than a soccer game on Friday night.
+The atmosphere at the U.S. team's 2-1 loss to the Reggae Boyz in a World Cup qualifier felt more like a reggae concert than a soccer game on Friday night.
 Even the press room after the match had an open bar for the sponsors in attendance as U.S. coach Jurgen Klinsmann addressed the media.

 Apparently, Jamaicans also know how to trash talk.

 Not only was there some yapping on the pitch, as expected in any competitive play, one local journalist let Klinsmann know that his U.S. squad was "dominated" in all areas of the game.
-Then, as the players walked toward their coach bus, Tim Howard’s mixed zone interview got interrupted by an angry fan.
+Then, as the players walked toward their coach bus, Tim Howard’s mixed-zone interview was interrupted by an angry fan.